 This is a stellar first for Numéro Cinq, a full-length original novella by Toronto writer Mike Barnes.
-DG published three work-in-progress excerpts from Mike last month (see the introduction there for more information and links).
-In conversation at that time, the existence of this novella came up and dg offered to publish it.
-The novella’s structure includes footnotes and photographs.
-The footnotes were difficult to lay out.
-Normally, they would have come at the bottom of the page, but on NC they would have appeared at the end of the text.
-That would have meant tedious scrolling back and forth.
-And the footnotes are essential, carry a kind of subplot.
-So we ended up by including the footnotes as boxed texts just where they are tagged in the text.
-DG hopes this works and that you can find your way.
+The novella’s heterodox (and liberating) structure includes footnotes and photographs.
 Mike Barnes is the author of stories, novels, poems and a gorgeous memoir about his own descent into madness and recovery.
 This novella, too, deals with madness.
 It is an intricately structured rendering of madness and memory, a mix of hallucination and dense, concrete realism, which only makes the phantasmagoria of illusion all the more poignant.
-This is an amazing work—supremely intelligent, cooly self-analytical, eerie, melancholy, revelatory and terrifying.
+This is an amazing work—supremely intelligent, coolly self-analytical, eerie, melancholy, revelatory and terrifying.

 Food in dreams appears to be the same as food when awake, but the sleepers are asleep, and receive no nourishment.